 Grief is a part of the adoption process and affects everyone involved in the process.
 It is vitally important that all members of the triad are supported throughout the adoption process and beyond.
 Grief looks different for everyone and it’s not a one-size-fits-all situation.

 Many adoption agencies offer post-adoption services in the adoption process.
 Knowing that you’ll be receiving support long after the adoption is complete should be a relief.
 At Gladney Adoption Center they offer post-adoption support for all avenues of adoption.

 As with other adoption-related services post-adoption support will be completed at no cost to the birth parents.
 It’s important to have ongoing support as you grieve this loss and all that goes along with it.
 Knowing that you’ll have the support you need to get through this beautiful transition will be a huge relief for everyone involved.

-How to give up my baby for adoption is a commonly asked question and a good place to start if you’re considering adoption for your child.
-Adoption is much more than giving up a baby, it’s choosing a life for your child that you cannot provide at this time.
+How to place your baby for adoption is a commonly asked question and a good place to start if you’re considering adoption for your child.
+Adoption is much more than placing your baby, it’s choosing a life for your child that you cannot provide at this time.
 While sometimes that may feel overwhelming, it’s truly a remarkable gift for your child, and a family that is waiting for him or her.
 While it may not be an easy decision, it could end up being a life-changing decision that leads to a lifelong and fulfilling relationship with the family that raises your child.
 The adoptive family will want to know you, share your highs and lows, and answer any questions that you have about their family and what their hopes and dreams are for your child.

 Thankfully many of the stigmas and bad practices surrounding adoption have all but dissipated.
 Do your research.
 Ask questions.
 This is likely one of the most important choices that you will make at this point in your life.
 You will know, as with anything, if you trust yourself, trust your instinct.
 Finding an agency that supports you and helps you find the best solution for you at this point in your life is the right fit.